 Trainees will be matched to a Mentor for individual mentoring.
 The mentor and trainee are expected to meet between 5 and 8 times, starting within 1 month of enrollment and no less than once per month thereafter.
 Mentors will provide feedback to the training team periodically, and can determine after no less than 5 sessions that the goals of mentoring have been met.
 Mentoring may continue for up to 8 monthly sessions.
 If the goals of mentoring are not met with 8 mentoring sessions, further evaluation of the trainee’s progress will be done.

 All currently enrolled certificate program trainees are invited to attend a monthly online program meeting.
 The meeting will be conducted by one of the trainers on a rotating schedule.
 The meeting’s purpose is a general discussion of topics relevant to the trainees and for community building among the trainees.
 Attendance is not mandatory (due to potential schedule conflicts), but is highly encouraged.

-When the trainee has completed all of the learning components and mentoring sessions, they are to submit a formal Certification Review request.
-The graduation request includes a personal reflection essay and a plan for continuing professional development.
-Certification Review requests are reviewed by a review committee consisting of 1 Fluence Lead Trainer and 2 Assisting Trainers, who will not be the Trainee’s mentor.
+When the trainee has completed all of the courses and mentoring sessions with satisfactory evaluations, they are to submit a formal Certification Review request.
 Review process will include feedback from the mentor and all Fluence trainers who have had interactions with the Trainee.
-Upon the committee’s determination that program learning objectives, knowledge, competencies, and experience have been successfully met, the Certificate will be issued.
+Upon the Program Director’s determination that program learning objectives, knowledge, competencies, and experience have been successfully met, the Certificate will be issued.